Robust Signal Recovery in Hadamard Spaces: Heteroscedastic Laws of Large Numbers

-However, it is an open problem whether $d(S_{n},b_{n}) \to 0$ for general sequences of points $(x_{n})_{n\in \mathbb{N}}$.
-If the sequence is an i.i.d. sample drawn from a distribution with bounded support, a classical result of Sturm \cite{sturm} states that $S_{n}$ converges almost surely against the common mean of the underlying random sequence.
-More recently, Brunel and Serre \cite{brunel} showed that the distance between the barycenter and the inductive mean $S_{n}$ of a sequence, independently sampled from \textit{sub-gaussian} distributions, is of order $O(\log(\delta^{-1}) n^{-1/2})$ with probability at least $1-\delta$.
-The $L^{2}$- and almost sure convergence of non-identically distributed sequences and sequences sampled from distributions of unbounded support are still open.
+While the $L^{2}$- and almost sure convergence of i.i.d. sequences is largely understood, the $L^{2}$- and almost sure convergence of non-identically distributed sequences and sequences sampled from distributions of unbounded support are still open.
 These questions are addressed in Theorem \ref{thm:slln-main} and Corollary \ref{cor:slln} respectively.
 Theorem \ref{thm:slln-main} provides (strong) laws of large numbers for non-identically distributed but independent sequences of Hadamard space-valued random variables.
 Corollary \ref{cor:slln} quantifies how fast the support of the random variables can grow, while a strong law of large numbers remains valid.
-In particular, it is worth pointing out, that we do not assume that our random variables have the same means, nor that their means converge to some $\mu$.
-The term $D_n$ appearing in Theorem \ref{thm:slln-main} can be thought of as a maximal standard deviation.
-In this sense, the first condition of Theorem \ref{thm:slln-main} essentially means that $\mu_{n}$ converges to $\mu$ in Ceasaro means faster than the standard deviation diverges.
-To put it in other words, the \textit{signal beats the noise}.
-To the best of our knowledge, these are by far the weakest assumptions linking $\mu_{n}$ to $\mu$ in the current literature.
-The second assumption requires the average variance to grow sublinearly.
-This is similar, although slightly stronger than classical laws of large numbers require (cf. Theorem 2.3.10 in \cite{sen-singer}).